2018 | 2017 | 2016 | 2015 | 2014 | 2013

 In one's experience of psychological plurality, on the other hand, the evolution of identity and capacity to maintain egoic stability may be enhanced by role identification relative to

-group cohesion and expression.
+expression.
 I may be a "counselor", for example, if my work is to communicate and facilitate the expression of each principal, ensure equal rights and freedoms, and promote

 the expression of the group as a unified multiplicity, what I am calling a "gestalt", consonant with the group relationship in Self.